-Direct interest in this case means direct-line of ownership i.e. this can include real property that is indirectly held through companies
+Direct interest in this case means direct-line of ownership (and for an Entity which does not hold itself out to be a collective investment schemei.e. this can include real property that is indirectly held through companies).

 Please note that for the avoidance of doubt, although cash will not be viewed as a Financial Asset for the purposes of classifying an entity using the CRS or US Treasury Regulations definition of an Investment Entity, it may be a Financial Account and thus be subject to the normal due diligence procedure by the Financial Institution that maintains that account.